Christmas is just around the corner and, if you are anything like me, you are getting pretty excited about it.

 Of course, I am well aware of it, this is a present you can make only if there is a decent opera house in your area, unless you want to throw in also plane fare and accomodation into the deal.
 Just to give you an idea, however, here are some “made in Italy” performances around the US you may like to get tickets for…

-The New York Metropolitan Opera season is always filled with Italian pieces: these months it’s Verdi‘s La Traviata and Otello.
+The New York Metropolitan Opera season is always filled with Italian pieces: these months it’s Verdi‘s La Traviata.
 There is a lot on offer, with a good majority of the operas on stage this seasons hailing from the Bel Paese.
 Prices for each ticket vary, of course, depending on the seats, the time and the day of performance, but reductions are available based on age.

-Los Angeles Opera has also an interesting season, including Verdi‘s Traviata; San Francisco Opera quite often has Italian operas on schedule.
+Los Angeles Opera has also an interesting season, and often Italian opera; San Francisco Opera has currently Partenope on schedule: music is by Handel, but singing is in Italian.
 All opera houses’ websites offer the possibility to purchase tickets online, to choose your seats and gives interesting background on each performance.
 You know, in case you do not know much about opera, but want to write something cool about it on your music buff friend’s Christmas card…

 These are, of course, only a bunch of gift ideas for your Christmas, but Italy has much more to offer.
 At the same time, there is enough in this short article to make a couple of your mates happy for sure.
 Otherwise, you can always stick with chocolate!
 Oh!
 Hang on… you may like to go Italian with that, too!